Early AI History and Development

 A Short history of the evolution of the AIs from machine to transapient

 —common First Federation motto

 Perhaps the most well studied yet contentious period of AI history is its beginning.
 Exactly when truly sophont AI was born is a hotly contested topic; 91a.t. is commonly cited but questions remain as to how to classify those nascent alife and where the dividing line should be drawn between the pre-sophont and the sophont.
-Academic consensus is that at some point in the mid-Information Age digital entities were developed that were likely the first AI, though some of these exhibited such erratic behaviour that it is unclear if they were sophonts of differing toposophy or intelligent, if erratic, programs.
+Academic consensus is that at some point in the mid-Information Age digital entities were developed that were likely the first AI, though these were highly aneurotypical.
+Consequently it is unclear if they were sophonts of differing toposophy or intelligent, if erratic, programs.
 Regardless of their beginnings AI have impacted terragen history like little before; from the millions of AI clades alive today to the first Transapients and Archai.
 It is impossible to study terragen history without looking at these vitally important, and sometimes infamous, beings.

 The Beginning of Artificial Intelligence - Gestation of the AIs